sapirl/BCB420.2019.GWAS/README.md

 ```
 <br>

-Checking how many rows currently exist in `GWASprocessed`
+Checking how many rows currently exist in `GWASprocessed`.
+This is equal to the number of phenotype associated SNPs that exist in the final mapping tool.

 ```R
 nrow(GWASprocessed)
 # [1] 60967